Phyla Nodiflora vs. Lippia Nodiflora - what's the difference between California's best ground cover lawn options?

 What's the difference between California's best ground cover lawn options?

 Lippia nodiflora is the non-sterilized California native parent plant of Phyla nodiflora.
-Lippia is much cheaper, a touch less verdant and a bit more clover-looking in its flower type than Phyla nodiflora.
+Lippia is typically much cheaper when availability isn't an issue, a touch less verdant and a bit more clover-looking in its flower type than Phyla nodiflora.
 Because it readily sets and self-sows seed Lippia is more resilient than the Sterilized Frogfruit plant.

 This is why it was originally discouraged from mass lawn replacement in the 1970's due to state legislature concerns about it taking over in unwanted ways in residential landscaping.
 Today this resilience is something we are in desperate need of as climatic shifts and water shortages continue to present challenges.
 State legislatures are no longer concerned with it's spread as this plant is excellent bee habitat and boasts exceptional water savings in comparison to conventional sod.